Effects of quenching protocols based on parametric oscillators: Quantum parametric oscillator: a brief on the theoretical background

+Any element $\ket{m}$ of the Fock space determined by the invariant $I(t)$ spectral problem at time $t$, \textit{ i.e.} a state $\ket{m}$ obtained by application of $(\hat{a}^\dag)^m$ on the $\hat{a}$-vacuum $\ket{0}$, can be expressed as an infinite superposition of the number states $\ket{n}_0$ belonging to the Fock space associated with the operators $\hat{a}_0$ and $\hat{a}_0^\dag$, for which $\hat{N}_0 \ket{n}_0=\hat{a}_0^\dag \hat{a}_0 \ket{n}_0=n \ket{n}_0$.
+The fundamental overlaps $_0 \mean{ n | m }$ are established via Eqs. (\ref{bogolubov mapping a}) and (\ref{bogolubov mapping mu nu}), and so the evolution of arbitrary wave-functions can be obtained accordingly in either of the basis (for the explicit form of states $\ket{m}$ in position representation, see e.g. \cite{dieter book, manko, pedrosa2011}).
 Notice that at this stage there is a freedom in respect to the choice of initial condition for the Ermakov differential problem (\ref{eq Ermakov}), and this also affect the explicit form of Bogolubov mapping.
-Unitarily inequivalent time-dependent vacua can be thus introduced via $a(t) \ket{0}=0$ by the general form of the invariant factorization, Eqs. (\ref{eq9})-(\ref{eq10}).
+Unitarily inequivalent time-dependent vacua can be thus introduced via $a(t) \ket{0}=0$ by the general form of the invariant factorization, Eq (\ref{eq10}).
 This is not surprising, as it generalizes to the non-autonomous case the well understood unitary action of squeezing of orbits for the stationary case.
-To remove the vacuum ambiguity, in this paper we shall proceed in the most economical way, by demanding that at initial time $t=0$ the operator $a(0)$ coincides with $a_0$ in (\ref{eq18}): $\mu(0)=1$ and $\nu(0)=0$.
-This requirement fixes initial conditions to the Ermakov differential equation (\ref{eq Ermakov}) as follows \cite{la ru so}: \beq \sigma_0\equiv \sigma(0)=\frac{c^{1/4}}{\sqrt{\omega_0}},\qquad\ \dot{\sigma}_0\equiv \dot{\sigma}(0)=0. \eeq Evidently, the Hamiltonian and the invariant operators do not generally commute, $[H,I]=\mu^*\nu (\hat{a}_0^\dag)^2-hc$.
-But once initial conditions (\ref{eq21}) are superimposed $I(0)=\frac{m\sqrt{c}}{\omega_0}H(0)$, and Lewis-Riesenfeld states at initial time coincide with standard states for the initial-time harmonic oscillator.
-Of course other choices can be made for $\mu(0)$ and $\nu(0)$ that more conveniently allow to follow the evolution of initial states possessing a squeezed character.
+To remove the vacuum ambiguity, in this paper we shall proceed in the most economical way, i.e. by demanding that at initial time $t=0$ the operator $a(0)$ coincides with $a_0$ in (\ref{eq18}): $\mu(0)=1$ and $\nu(0)=0$.
+This requirement fixes initial conditions to the Ermakov equation (\ref{eq Ermakov}) as follows: \beq \sigma_0\equiv \sigma(0)=\frac{c^{1/4}}{\sqrt{\omega_0}},\qquad\ \dot{\sigma}_0\equiv \dot{\sigma}(0)=0. \eeq Evidently, the Hamiltonian and the invariant operators do not generally commute, $[I,H]=(\mu \nu^* \hat{a}_0^2-h.c.)$.
+But once initial conditions (\ref{eq21}) are superimposed Lewis-Riesenfeld states at initial time coincide with standard states for the fixed-time harmonic oscillator with frequency $\omega_0$.
+Of course other choices can be made for $\mu(0)$ and $\nu(0)$ that more conveniently may allow to follow the evolution of other states.